-Dr. Howard Potter has served as Professor and Head of the Greenwood School of Music at Oklahoma State University since July 2016.
-Prior to coming to OSU, Potter served as Associate Dean of Community and Continuing Education at the Eastman School of Music where he was also Associate Professor of Jazz Mallets (part-time) and the founder and director of the Eastman Youth Jazz Orchestra.
-Before his tenure at Eastman, he served as Chair of the Performing Arts Department of the Manlius Pebble Hill School in Syracuse, NY and founder and director of the 315 All Stars (award winning scholastic big band - winners of the 2001 Essentially Ellington International HS Competition).
+Dr. Howard Potter is currently Professor of Jazz / Mallet-keyboard Percussion and Music Industry at the Greenwood School on Music, Oklahoma State University where he also served as Director of the School from 2016-19.
+Prior to coming to OSU, Potter served as Associate Dean at the Eastman School of Music and Associate Professor of Jazz Mallets and the founder and director of the acclaimed Eastman Youth Jazz Orchestra.
+Before his tenure at Eastman, he served as Chair of the Performing Arts Department of the Manlius Pebble Hill School in Syracuse, NY, and founder and director of the 315 All Stars (winners of the 2001 Essentially Ellington International HS Competition).